 AntiGravity Fitness (founded 2008) is headquartered in Midtown Manhattan.
 They license their programs in 50 countries.
 His business models for both aerial performance and aerial fitness have been reproduced in most major metropolises globally.
 Before Harrison started his company he was a former world-class athlete and Broadway dancer who also had his hand in popular culture as the Original “Donatello” Teenage Mutant Ninja Turtle and the Original “MoonMan” for MTV Films.
 He is proud to be an Original Founding Member and current Chair of the Board for the Wendy Hilliard Gymnastics Foundation.

-Carol Kim was appointed in August 2020 to the expanded role of senior vice provost for Enrollment Management & Strategic Partnerships at The New School.
-Previously, Carol served as the senior vice president for Global Partnerships, and prior to that she served as vice president for Strategic Enrollment Management.
+Carol Kim was appointed in August 2022 to the role of Vice President for Global Recruitment, Admission and Financial Aid in the area of Global Enrollment Management and Student Success at NYU.
+Previously, Carol served as the senior vice provost for Enrollment Management & Strategic Partnerships at The New School, and prior to that, as senior vice president for Global Partnerships, and as vice president for Strategic Enrollment Management.
 In her current role, Carol is charged with leading both the strategic direction of the University’s global growth and the enrollment efforts of the university as well as establishing and fostering partnerships.
-She brings to her work more than 20 years of progressive achievement in growing enrollments and in creating external partnerships for international organizations and higher education.
+She brings to her work more than 25 years of progressive achievement in growing enrollments and in creating external partnerships for international organizations and higher education.
 Six out of her last seven positions have been inaugural positions affording Carol a unique opportunity to create, restructure, and re-envision the respective organization, including her current role.
 She has led decentralized, matrixed areas of distinguished organizations to achieve success in multiple ways, including thriving even in the most demanding environments–whether creating an innovative, one-of-a-kind global program to salvage international students in a world locked down by Covid-19 or re-imagining and resurrecting a dormant yet potentially transformational project in one of the most difficult and formidable countries, China.

 Carol has held senior executive leadership positions at Tenlegs, a technology company, where she served as the vice president for Global Partnerships, empowering higher education institutions to build online communities; at YueCheng Education in Beijing, China, where, as the inaugural vice president of Planning & Communications, she led the team that built the very first LEED-certified Gold educational building in Beijing; at CalArts (California Institute of the Arts), first as the inaugural dean of Enrollment Management and then as the inaugural vice president of International Relations; and at New York University, as the director of Recruitment at the Tisch School of the Arts.